A network of observers gathering critical data

 Nightjar surveys are only conducted ONE TIME PER YEAR, are easy to perform and will not take more than two hours to complete.
 Volunteers conduct roadside counts at night, on scheduled bright moonlit nights, by driving and stopping at 10 points along a predetermined 9-mile route.
 At each point, the observer counts all Nightjars seen or heard during a 6-minute period.
 No artificial broadcast of the species call is used.
 When surveying a route, you are gathering information on changes in Nightjar populations over time while simultaneously increasing the knowledge on numerical changes in population to the composition of habitats in the landscape.

 We welcome you to register for a survey route; your participation is key to the success of the program.

 About the Application

-The Nightjar Survey Network is made possible by the great open source projects Ruby on Rails and WordPress, and hosted by Heroku and the College of William and Mary.
+The Nightjar Survey Network is made possible by the great open source projects Ruby on Rails and WordPress, and hosted by Heroku and William & Mary.
 Map visualizations are made possible by Google Maps and Google Fusion Tables.
 The Nightjar Survey Network was designed by Howell Creative Group.
 Application development was provided by Solertium.